-Members of the Grampian NHS Board declare business interests in a Register of Interests and this is amended when any new interests are declared or existing interests cease.
-The Register may be inspected by members of the public by contacting the Assistant Board Secretary on 01224 558600.
+Members of the Grampian NHS Board declare any business interests in a Register of Interests and this is amended when any new interests are declared or existing interests cease.
+The Register of Interests of Board Members is held at Summerfield House, 2 Eday Road, Aberdeen and may be inspected by members of the public by contacting the Legal Advisor on 01224 558496.